 The XTRAC is an ultraviolet light excimer laser system utilized to treat psoriasis, vitiligo and other skin diseases.
 The XTRAC excimer laser system first received clearance from the United States Food and Drug Administration (the "FDA") in 2000.
-As of December 31, 2019, there were 820 XTRAC systems placed in dermatologists' offices in the United States under the Company's recurring revenue business model.
-The XTRAC systems deployed under the recurring revenue model generate revenue on a per procedure basis or include a fixed payment over an agreed upon period with a capped number of treatments, which if exceeded would incur additional fees.
+As of December 31, 2020, there were 832 XTRAC systems placed in dermatologists' offices in the United States and 28 systems internationally under the Company's recurring revenue business model.
+The XTRAC systems deployed under the recurring revenue model generate revenue on a per procedure basis or include a fixed payment over an agreed upon period with a capped number of treatments, which if exceeded, domestically, would incur additional fees.
 The per-procedure charge is inclusive of the use of the system and the services provided by the Company to the customer which includes system maintenance, and other services.
 The VTRAC Excimer Lamp system, offered in addition to the XTRAC system internationally, provides targeted therapeutic efficacy demonstrated by excimer technology with a lamp system.